366 Days

 CHURCHILL PROCLAIMS BATTLE OF ATLANTIC

-London, England · March 6, 1941 By January 1941 the Allies had lost 1,300 merchant vessels, almost half of them to German U‑boats.
-Following the enslavement of 120 million people in seven Western and Eastern European countries by Nazi Germany the previous year, the British were reduced to fighting Adolf Hitler’s military juggernaut alone.
-In […]
+London, England • March 6, 1941 By January 1941 the Allies had lost 1,300 merchant vessels, almost half of them to German U‑boats.
+Following the enslavement of 120 million people in seven Western and Eastern European countries by Nazi Germany in 1940, the British were reduced to fighting Adolf Hitler’s military juggernaut alone.
+In alarm they watched […]

 7